-The Joy and the Agony of Writing: I’ll be honest—writing a longer work like this can be fun, therapeutic, and exhilarating.
-Revising and rewriting entire sections or scenes of a manuscript can be challenging, but even the challenges can be important lessons.
-When writing a memoir, we learn how to tell the truth gracefully and what parts to emphasize or eliminate.
-My editor reminds me that Jeanette Walls revised her lovely memoir The Glass Castle eight times, but that doesn’t make the process any easier.
-I can only pray that my writing will occasionally be as lovely as Jeanette Wall’s prose.
+The Joy and the Agony of Writing: I’ll be honest—writing a longer work like this has proven exhilarating.
+Revising and rewriting entire sections or scenes of a manuscript is challenging, but even the challenges can be important lessons.
+While writing this memoir, I’ve learned how to tell the truth gracefully and what parts to emphasize or eliminate.
+Crafting the story and jumping around in time was one of my favorite parts of the revision process.

 Despite warnings like these, many English majors and others continue to dream of writing a memoir, novel, or screenplay.
-I hoped my first book might be a book of poetry or categorized as literary fiction.
-However, when National Geographic interviewed me about my near-death experience, I realized that the brief blurb featured in their magazine did not capture the complexity of my journey, and I knew I had to write this memoir.
+Years ago, I hoped my first book might be a book of poetry or categorized as literary fiction.
+However, when National Geographic interviewed me about my near-death experience, I realized that the brief blurb featured in their magazine did not capture the complexity of my journey, and I knew I had to write this book.
 I’ve never tried to sell a manuscript before, and I hope my process might benefit students and others in their writing journey.

-Themes: My memoir, Healed, echoes themes from many books besides books about near-death experiences, but the beginning and ending of my memoir centers around my near-death experience.
+Themes: My memoir echoes themes from many books besides books about near-death experiences, but the beginning and ending of the book clearly centers around my near-death experience.
+Much of the middle of the book deals with the aftereffects of an NDE and my mission from the afterlife.
 Some of the titles listed below are more inspirations than comparable titles, but when I explain my book these are the titles that come to mind.